pmuradian/InstantCompiler/README.md

-Compiler for a small inperative language called "Instant"
+Compiler for a small inperative language called "Instant" InstantCompiler is a small compiler for "Instant" language that compiles to llvm and jasmin assembly

---- directories and files ---
+--- Directories and files ---
 root direcotory contains:
 Makefile - used to compile and run the project Instant.cf - bnfc grammer file